cisco-ie/stenella/README.md

 # Google Calendar Listener
 > A reactive application for calendar events created within a [G Suite](https://gsuite.google.com/).

-This application responds to particular calendar events based on contextual cues found within a typical event payload *(date, subject, summary attendees, location, status, etc)*.
+This application responds to particular calendar events based on contextual cues found within a typical event payload *(date, subject, summary, attendees, location, status, etc.)*.
 In addition, observers (calendar event handlers) are open-ended and flexible enough to allow the developer to define appropriate actions.

 ## Requirements
 - G Suite (Google Apps for Work)